-There are things that we find annoying about us Filipinos- our bad habits don’t seem to change for the better.
+There are things we find annoying about Filipinos- our bad habits don’t seem to change for the better.
 It may be true that certain nationalities have worse attitudes or habits, but why pick on them?
-We should be more concerned about what’s going on in our own backyard than elsewhere.
-Such negative Filipino traits earn us a negative reputation and paint the country in a bad light.
+We should be more concerned about what’s going on in our backyard than elsewhere.
+Such negative Filipino traits earn us a negative reputation and paint the country badly.

-Of course, not all Filipinos share these bad qualities but if you feel offended reading any of the items below, maybe you fall into this segment of the society who needs improvement in attitudes and outlook in life.
+Of course, not all Filipinos share these bad qualities, but if you feel offended reading any of the items below, maybe you fall into this segment of the society that needs improvement in attitudes and outlook.
 If not, good for you.

 Here are some of the bad qualities possessed by many — not all — Filipinos.

-Even after agreeing to meet at a certain time, many Filipinos fail to fulfill it, using alibis as traffic, got caught up with something, or lost in the way, disregarding the feeling of someone who just complied with the agreed time.
+Even after agreeing to meet at a certain time, many Filipinos fail to fulfill it, using alibis as traffic, getting caught up with something, or getting lost in the way, disregarding the feeling of someone who just complied with the agreed time.
 Many professionals like doctors, dentists, and engineers arrive late for appointments with little regard for other people’s time.

-If these folks can’t fulfill simple tasks, can we trust them when it comes to, say lending them our prized books or CDs, loaning them money, or anything they promise to return?
+If these folks can’t fulfill simple tasks, can we trust them when lending them our prized books or CDs, loaning them money, or anything they promise to return?
 And hey, the videoke shop in the neighborhood needs to do its business and ignore everyone, disrespecting even when there is a prayer for a dead neighbor going on nearby.

 Related: Annoying Habits of Many OFWs

-Many Filipinos complain of being racially profiled (eg. some Filipinas in the Middle East are easy to get or gullible) but some of us look down on other people such as Indians as fellows with stinky body odor who live off through ‘5-6’ usury business.
+Many Filipinos complain of being racially profiled (eg. Some Filipinas in the Middle East are easy to get or gullible).
+Still, some of us look down on other people such as Indians as fellows with stinky body odor who live off through ‘5-6’ usury business.
 Or on Chinese neighbors who own bigger stores in the market as penny-pinchers.
 But we can’t look at ourselves and fix our flaws.

-Once we Filipinos are exposed to other cultures, that’s when we become mature and widen our understanding of discrimination and racism.
+Once we Filipinos are exposed to other cultures, we mature and widen our understanding of discrimination and racism.
 While they taunt and make fun of others back home, they complain as victims of discrimination abroad.

-Even when there are things that are of higher priority, many Filipinos continue to devote time, effort, and money on things that make them popular or appear on the upper levels of society, even if it means they’ll bury themselves in debt.
+Even when things are of higher priority, many Filipinos continue to devote time, effort, and money to things that make them famous or appear on the upper levels of society, even if it means they’ll bury themselves in debt.

-While admittedly deeply religious people, many of us Filipinos are also living a life of hypocrisy or failure to walk the talk.
-Inside Quiapo church are devote religious people.
+While admittedly profoundly religious, many Filipinos also live a life of hypocrisy or failure to walk the talk.
+Inside the Quiapo church are devoted, spiritual people.
 But outside seems like a world away.
-There are shops that sell abortion formulas, clearly, defiance of church teachings — and an apparent sign that unwanted pregnancy is a common observation n the country.
-On top of that, viewers in the Philippines are consistently ranked on top when it comes to accessing adult websites.
+Some shops sell abortion formulas, clearly, in defiance of church teachings — and an apparent sign that unwanted pregnancy is a common observation n the country.
+On top of that, viewers in the Philippines are consistently ranked top when it comes to accessing adult websites.

 Some Filipinos prefer to receive a few hundred pesos, two kilos of rice, or a shirt printed with a mug shot of an aspiring politician in exchange for votes running for office rather than resist temptation and bond together for a better society and governance.

-Yet they are the first to complain of poor governance, regardless of who is the President.
-Poor tricycle drivers are allowed to ply on dangerous streets — risking the lives and limbs of passengers — just to earn a living.
-No wonder politicians often find it effective to plaster their faces everywhere, no matter how shallow the idea is.
-That’s because the more they are visible, the likely they’ll win, even if past records show they’re worthless as trash.
+Yet they are the first to complain of poor governance, regardless of who the Philippine president is.
+Poor tricycle drivers are allowed to ply dangerous streets — risking the lives and limbs of passengers — to earn a living.
+No wonder politicians often find it practical to plaster their faces everywhere, no matter how shallow the idea is.
+That’s because the more they are visible, the more likely they’ll win, even if records show they’re worthless as trash.

-When going to the market, some Filipinos prefer to take the motorized bike and pay a premium instead of a 20-minute walk — to ensure he or she will not miss a favorite TV show.
-At the end of the day, they lament how a hundred peso bill could no longer be stretched.
+When going to the market, some Filipinos prefer to take a motorized bike and pay a premium instead of a 20-minute walk — to ensure he or they will not miss a favorite TV show.
+They lament how a hundred peso bill could no longer be stretched.

 We throw our garbage anywhere, assuming that someone will fix our mess.
-We don’t clean up our tables after we eat at fast food outlets, assuming that we paid for someone to clean it.
+We don’t clean up our tables after eating at fast food outlets, presuming we paid the janitor to clean it.

 Practice crab mentality

-Once a fledgling banana cue business becomes the talk of the barrio, everyone is riding the bandwagon and put up the same business.
-Eventually, every single banana cue business in the neighborhood fails and shuts down the operation.
+Once a fledgling sari-sari store business becomes the talk of the barrio, everyone is riding the bandwagon and doing the same business.
+Eventually, every single store in the neighborhood fails and shuts down its operation.

 If someone gets promoted at work, some Filipinos are good at making up stories; did he date the supervisor?
 Did she sleep with the manager?
 It also exists in the form of protectionism.
 Insecurity or lack of creativity drives this attitude.

-Eventually, he lands a job abroad and a foreign firm gets to benefit from his skills.
-A well-connected passenger gets the airport’s special lane while hard-working OFWs sweat it out on a long line.
+Eventually, he lands a job abroad and a firm foreign benefits from his skills.
+A well-connected passenger gets the airport’s particular lane while hard-working OFWs sweat it out on a long line.
 The political supporter who lands the job is often a topic of conversation because of his/her skills, or lack thereof.

 “Nakapasok ako as clerk sa City Hall kasi malakas ako kay Mayor,” a proud yet unqualified government worker might say.

-They don’t pay fares of jeepneys driven by friends — assuming that it’s implied even the driver made no mention about free rides.
+They don’t pay fares of jeepneys driven by friends — assuming that it’s implied even the driver made no mention of free rides.
 “Thank you, pre,” the freeloader quips as he alights the vehicle.
 They sometimes disrespect the families of the recently deceased, coming to the wakes not to pay respects but to get free meals.

-They often visit the house of a balikbayan/OFW who just arrived and ask — they don’t wait — for presents.
-When a Filipino is invited by a foreigner out for lunch, this Pinoy might bring along his kids, parents, and whatnot.
+They often visit the house of a balikbayan/OFW who just arrived and demand — they don’t wait — for presents.
+When a foreigner invites a Filipino out for lunch, this Pinoy might bring along his kids, parents, and whatnot.

-Filipino politicians often change parties not because they found a better-principled group, but to gain something — power, money or fame.
+Filipino politicians often change parties not because they found a better-principled group but to gain something — power, money, or fame.
 When momentum shifts, be prepared to jump ship and switch loyalty.
-Read their biographies and be not surprised they’ve been into various alliances with no real accomplishments to show.
+Read their biographies and be not surprised they’ve been into various alliances with no actual accomplishments to show.

-The gathering of friends isn’t bad.
-But if it always meant 20 bottles of hard liquor meant to be consumed overnight, that’s something.
-Just got the job?
+A gathering of friends isn’t bad.
+But if it always meant 20 bottles of hard liquor to be consumed overnight, that’s something.
+Just get the job?
 Let’s celebrate and have a drink.
-Just got the paycheck, let’s have a drink.
+I just got the paycheck.
+Let’s have a drink.